Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Introduction

+The rest of the paper is organized as follows.
 Section~\ref{sec:related} introduces the related work.
 Section~\ref{sec:problem} shows the problem statement, makes some assumptions about the pseudonym, and raises some requirements.
 Section~\ref{sec:math} recalls several mathematical tools.
 Section~\ref{sec:proposal} starts with the mathematical solution to the problem, then proposes the actual protocol, zk-PoDI, and shows how can it prevent the Sybil attack while not compromising privacy.
 Section~\ref{sec:discussion} discusses the performance of zk-PoDI and its resistance against several attacks.
 Finally, section~\ref{sec:conclusion} concludes the paper.